OUGC-Network/OUGC-Show-in-Portal/README.md

 2. Follow step 1 and 2 from the [Install](#install) section.
 3. Browse to _Configuration » Plugins_ and activate this plugin by clicking _Activate_.

+**If you are updating to <ins>1.8.36</ins> from any previous version:**

+1. After following the above steps, make sure to review your settings and templates as they were updated for this version.

 ### Template Modifications <a name = "template_modifications"></a>

 To display the moderation option it is required that you edit the following templates for each of